Blackmamoth/LogGrep/README.md

 # LogGrep 🕵️📜

 **LogGrep** is a lightweight and fast log filtering tool written in Bash.
-It helps you extract meaningful insights from log files?whether plain text or JSON?using flexible filtering options like time ranges, regex patterns, and structured field queries.
+It helps you extract meaningful insights from log files whether plain text or JSON using flexible filtering options like time ranges, regex patterns, and structured field queries.

 ## Features ✨